floooh/floooh.github.io/_posts/2020-08-23-sokol-bindgen.md

 walk over the type information that has been imported from the C header.
 My experiments in Zig only failed because of some obscure open TODO error messages in the current Zig compiler.
-But generally this idea should work and might be a better long-term solution then the method I used in the end.
+But generally this idea should work and might be a better long-term solution than the method I'm currently using.

 All in all the best solution is to take the original C API declarations as 'ground truth' (instead of a separately maintained API description) and